-Molecular biology underpins much of today's biological research.
-It overlaps with biochemistry, genetics and cell biology, and the structure of our degree course reflects this.
+The field underpins much of today's biological research, overlapping with biochemistry, genetics and cell biology - and the structure of our degree course reflects this.

 Our course gives you an understanding of these areas and practical experience in experimental approaches used in the laboratory.